willemolding/risc0-mixer/README.md

 │   │   ├── Cargo.toml
 │   │   └── src
 │   │       └── bin
 │   │           └── can_spend.rs     // Guest program for performing a note spend check
 │   └── src
 │       └── lib.rs                   // Compiled image IDs and tests for the guest program
-└── tests
+├── tests
-    └── MerkleTree.t.sol            // Tests ensuring compatibility between on-chain and off-chain merkle tree
+│    └── MerkleTree.t.sol            // Tests ensuring compatibility between on-chain and off-chain merkle tree
+└── justfile                          // commands for the repo (similar to a makefile)
 ```

 Getting this to work also required some modifications to the incremental merkle tree crate to make it generic over the hash function and to allow verifying proofs without reconstructing the whole tree.
 See [the diff](https://github.com/rkdud007/alloy-merkle-tree/compare/main...willemolding:alloy-merkle-tree:main).